mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

             cargo install fortanix-sgx-tools sgxs-tools
             ```

-You can install the Intel SGX related dependencies with the [sgx-install.sh](https://github.com/mithril-security/blindai/tree/main/devenvironment/sgx-install.sh) install script.
+Then you can install the Intel SGX related dependencies with the following code block, using the [sgx-install.sh](https://github.com/mithril-security/blindai/tree/main/devenvironment/sgx-install.sh) install script.
 === "From BlindAI's directory"

     ```bash